 Yup, Amazon’s now got a new waterproof version of its flagship Kindle Paperwhite.
 And nothing says “unique travel gift” more than demonstrating you know what it’s like to be stuck on a plane for 12+ hours (or how bad blue light from regular tablets, phones, or laptop screens are for jet lag) than an e-ink Kindle Paperwhite ebook reader.

-The waterproof version of this product is a must-have, even if the recipient of your travel gift already has one.
+The waterproof version of this product is a must-have, even if the recipient of this unique travel gift already has one.
 I’ve seen countless posts in Facebook groups from people in Southeast Asia pleading for newcomers to pick them up a new ebook reader –they’re a hot commodity on the road and hard to replace.
 Preventing water damage is a huge bonus.

 Take a look at the new waterproof Kindle Paperwhite.